TroikaTronix/Syphon-Virtual-Webcam/README.md

 # About Syphon Virtual Webcam

-> **Warning:** This project is no longer compatible with macOS Sonoma (v14.x) or later due to additional operating-system security restrictions.
+> [!WARNING] > This project is no longer compatible with macOS Sonoma (v14.x) or later due to additional operating-system security restrictions.
 It is therefore no longer maintained or supported.

 This free app, created for you by [TroikaTronix/Isadora](https://troikatronix.com), allows you to send a Syphon video stream to a compatible application that supports video input from a webcam.
 It relies on the Open Broadcasting System (OBS) Virtual Webcam driver first implemented by John Boiles.